snipcola/Create-Roblox-TS-Script/README.md

    If you'd like to manually start the build process, instead of running the dev script, run `npm run build / pnpm build` which will build once.

+4. **Deploy** (optional)

+   If you chose to initialize a git repository, and have it connected to a remote GitHub repo, you can run `npm run release / pnpm release` to create a release with the script attached.

+   Only do this once you've made changes and pushed them to the `main` branch.
+Otherwise, it won't do anything.

 ## Credits

 - [roblox-ts](https://github.com/roblox-ts/roblox-ts), compiler